deliotclarke/Front-End-Capstone/README.md

 5. JSON Server

 ### Features:
-User Authentication
+User Authentication<br>
-Pomodoro Timer
+Pomodoro Timer<br>
-Task List w/ Full CRUD
+Task List w/ Full CRUD<br>
-User Profiles w/ Optional Image Upload
+User Profiles w/ Optional Image Upload<br>
-Mobile First
+Mobile First<br>

 ### Stretch Goals:
-Github Sign-in
+Github Sign-in<br>
 Integration with Task List and Github Projects (Is it even possible?
-Who knows?)
+Who knows?)<br>
-Tasks will appear with the timer so the user knows what they’re working on at the time Notes Area
+Tasks will appear with the timer so the user knows what they’re working on at the time<br>
+Notes Area<br>
-Inspiration Area (would include: dribbble API for random inspiration pictures and a theme assistant) Browser version
+Inspiration Area (would include: dribbble API for random inspiration pictures and a theme assistant)<br>
+Browser version<br>
-Encouraging quotes on screen load
+Encouraging quotes on screen load<br>
-A place for the user to see completed tasks
+A place for the user to see completed tasks<br>
-Deployment through Firebase
+Deployment through Firebase<br>
 ***
 # How to Use Resolute